awesome1238765/Drawing-Game-4/updates-README.md

-# This holds all the updates for the drawing game and the patch notes*
+# This holds all the updates for the drawing game and the patch notes for the main files*
 # Update 3.5
 This update includes the use of rectangles/squares as one of the shapes that you can draw with
 # Notes